mammask/MS_Codess_Event/R/TsForecastingMS.md

 <img src="TsForecastingMS_files/figure-gfm/fig6-1.png" style="display: block; margin: auto;" />

+In this graph we can see that the strongest positive correlation comes at lag 12, which arises after a period of negatively correlated lags between 3 and 7.
+The partial autocorrelation plot shows a correlation at lag 1 which implies that the model follows an AR(1) process.

 ## Forecasting and Model Selection (Statistical Approach)

 We split the time series data into training and test.
 The training set